directus-labs/guest-authoring/Developing-an-Interactive-Educational-Platform-with-Directus.md

 ## Key Concepts

-An interactive learning platform has several key concepts which:
+An interactive learning platform is expected to have the following key concepts which are:

-1. Courses.
-2. Students and Instructors.
+1. Students and Instructors.
+2. Courses.
 3. Lessons.
-4. Quizzes.
+4. Quiz.
+5. Enrollments.

-In your Directus project, create a `courses` collection with a primary key type of UUID.
+In your Directus project, we will create a `courses` collection with a primary key type of UUID.
 Check all of the optional fields and complete setup.
 Your collection should look like this:
 ![](https://lh7-us.googleusercontent.com/gpxJbPSFhEFGIdhmX52qhRu5WCJqndzQbFvZDZjfIblIz3JjQsetsP-gIGAHfGFQUelLh-DNgEWNxSAQgpBrUDaq2SVtgy1EsKo1QiT7XJgQXxPLX_gDegu2HZs09KBeDWfuq6d3oxWsNKP1oLf-Cdc)

 Create the following additional fields: